Here are four reasonably challenging problems about sets.

-2) In a company of 300 employees, 120 are females.
+2) In a company of 300 employees, 120 are females or non-binary.
 A total of 200 employees have advanced degrees, and the rest have a college degree only.
-If 80 employees are males with college degree only, how many are females with advanced degrees?
+If 80 employees are males with college degree only, how many are females or non-binary folks with advanced degrees?

 - (A) 60

 3) In a certain school, there are 80 Freshmen, 100 Sophomores, and 220 Upperclassmen, drawn from three cities: A, B, and C. Sixty percent of students are from A, 30% from B, the rest from C, and all these students from C are freshmen.
 Half the student from B are upperclassman, and the rest are split evenly between the other two grades.
 How many sophomores are from A?